clusterlink-net/clusterlink/website/content/en/docs/main/concepts/peers.md

 Gateway endpoint would typically be a implemented via a `NodePort` or `LoadBalancer` K8s service.
-A `NodePort` service would typically be used in local deployments (e.g., when running in kind clusters during development) and a `LoadBalancer` service would be used in cloud based deployments.
+A `NodePort` service would typically be used in local deployments (e.g., when running in kind clusters during development) and a `LoadBalancer` service would be used in cloud-based deployments.
 These can be automatically configured and created via the [ClusterLink CR][].
  The peer's status section includes a `Reachable` condition indicating whether the peer is currently reachable, and in case it is not reachable, the last time it was.